 The residency charge (a per semester billing format) is applied to the student's account with the University.
-With the exception of the housing verification payment, which is submitted to the Residence Life office, all other payments are provided to Student Administrative Services.
+All payments are made directly to Student Administrative Services, with the exception of the housing verification payment, which can also be submitted to the Residence Life office with your application.

-The Western New England University Law Student/Graduate Student Housing Agreement provides detailed information on the provisions and expectations for residents.
+The Western New England University Post-Baccalaureate Student Housing Agreement provides detailed information on the provisions and expectations for residents.
 Please read it carefully prior to submitting an application.